 The University of Chicago Graham School

 Each course is approximately four to six weeks in length.
-You begin with Basic Manuscript Editing, follow it up with Intermediate then Advanced Manuscript Editing, and finally Editing Electronically.
-You must also choose one elective, only some of which are available online, that range from grammar to an introduction to medical editing.
+You begin with Basic Manuscript Editing, follow it up with Intermediate and Advanced Manuscript Editing, and finally Editing Electronically.
+You must also choose one elective, only some of which are available online, which range from grammar to an introduction to medical editing.
 On their website, it says that the courses have weekly live sessions, either on weekday evenings or Saturday mornings.
 Outside of these sessions, there are required readings and other assignments.
 There isn’t a lot of detail in the course descriptions.

 Maybe because of these shorter courses–only four to six weeks as opposed to a normal quarter length–you could find yourself having just missed out on a course and waiting a few months for it to roll around again.
 And many of the electives only seem to be available once per year online.
 For instance, one of the four electives available online, Essentials of Grammar for Professionals, is only available during the Winter quarter and happens to run from March to April.
-Basically, determining your courseload and coursework requires a lot of planning before you even register.
+Determining your courseload and coursework requires a lot of planning before you even register.

 Registration and Price

 They recommend you apply to the program two months in advance, and this is what they require:

 - Online application

 Tuition ranges from $975, per course, up to $1,125.
 This means with five classes, you are looking at a minimum of $5,000.